Zero Waste City Guide

 🗓 Next event: Trash Talk Tour: Ann Arbor

 Save money, save resources

-There are a few things you can take with you that will open us a lot of zero waste options.
-These are just suggestions so feel free to customize your zero waste survival kit to fit your needs
+Here are a few things you can carry with you that will open up a lot of zero waste options.
+These are just suggestions, so feel free to customize your zero waste survival kit to fit your needs.

 Do your best not to make any new purchases while putting together your kit.
-For example you probably have cutlery at home you can bring along instead of buying a new “to-go” set.
-Most of these things you can find at home or at a second hand shop.
-Some of them you can even make!
+For example, you probably already have cutlery you can use instead of buying a new “to-go” set.
+Most of these things you can find at home or at a second hand shop, and some of them you can even make!

 Tupperware or Food Container

 Essential for to-go food or getting things from a deli counter

 Comes in very handy, especially if you come across an unexpected zero waste store!

 Replaces tissue and paper napkins, and can be used as a food container in a pinch